Oil & Gas: Executing on Org Redesign Efficiently, Now with Social Distancing

 – Darren Woods, ExxonMobil Chairman and CEO (EnergyFactor).

 In practice, both internal team members and external consultants are tasked with delivering new organizational structures as one of the means of realizing cost, capital, and revenue synergy goals.
-Modelling the synergy scenarios means capturing the relevant data from secure HR solutions and other sources, controlling access and working with current, dynamic rather than outdated, stale data to effectively execute.
+Modeling the synergy scenarios means capturing the relevant data from secure HR solutions and other sources, ensuring access control, and utilizing current, dynamic data for effective execution, avoiding outdated or stale information.

-Those of us who have worked with proprietary or built home-grown models in Excel can attest to how much manual labor is required for inputting large data sets, graphing and presented the insights in slides.
+Those of us who have worked with proprietary or built home-grown models in Excel can attest to how much manual labor is required for inputting large data sets, and graphing, and presented the insights in slides.
 Moreover, it is an inefficient means of gathering and visualizing data.
-There is a limit to how much scenario analysis can be anticipated and actioned from static sources ahead of a decision-maker meeting—sometimes a stakeholder wants to see a what-if scenario play out in real time during the presentation.
-Responding on the spot decreases time-to-value, and decreases the time and effort in the across the entire process.
+There is a limit to how much scenario analysis can be anticipated and actioned from static sources ahead of a decision-maker meeting—sometimes a stakeholder wants to see a what-if scenario play out in real-time during the presentation.
+Responding on the spot decreases time-to-value as well as the time and effort across the entire process.
 This is critical under a cost control focus.

 HR-Suite-Main